billhennessy/blog-chunky/content/post/2021/spitirual-warfare-pray-for-father-altman.md

 draft: true

 ---
 Fr.
-James Altman coined the phrase "abundance of courage," and the phrase perfectly describes his holy ministry.
+James Altman likes the phrase "abundance of courage," and the phrase perfectly describes his holy ministry.

 Decrying the US bishops closing churches and denying the faithful access to the sacraments "out of an abundance of caution," Altman countered, "No!
 We must act out of an **abundance of COURAGE!**"